By: David Lee Sexton, Jr.

 The Benefits of Inclusive Language

 Inclusivity is also very important in the language individuals may choose to use, in general.
 This is especially important for professionals working with the LGBTQ population.
 McGuire (2016) notes that within the LGBTQ community, words used to describe the ways in which people identify their gender identity and sexuality change frequently.
 As such, one strategy for promoting inclusivity is to take an interest in the language utilized by the LGBTQ community.
 This act alone demonstrates acknowledgment and support of the issues this population faces, and taking the time to learn the language demonstrates to LGBTQ individuals that they can perceive you as an ally (McGuire, 2016).

 In demonstrating the importance of inclusivity in language, McGuire (2016) examines a word that has changed over time and can be used in both inclusive and stigmatizing ways: queer.
 This particular word is one that can be used academically but can also be misused derogatorily through labeling (McGuire, 2016).
 This dichotomy between the academic and derogatory use of a single word demonstrates the importance of really attempting to learn appropriate usage of the LGBTQ language and researching unknown words before use, when in doubt.

 Want to Learn More?

+This post was written by David Lee Sexton, Jr. of the OneOp Family Development Team.
 The Family Development team aims to support the development of professionals working with military families.
-Find out more about OneOp Family Development concentration on our website, Facebook, and Twitter.
-You can also listen to our Anchored. podcast series via iTunes and our website.
+Find out more about OneOp Family Development team on our website, Facebook, and Twitter.